numpy/numpydoc/doc/format.rst

       """

-When referring to a method in the description field or elsewhere within the same class docstring, enclose its name in single backticks.
+When referring to a method anywhere within the docstring, enclose its name in single backticks.
 If it is necessary to explain a private method (use with care!), it can be referred to in the :ref:`Extended Summary <extended_summary>` or the :ref:`Notes <notes>` section.